sunmiao0301/sunmiao0301/README.md

 ## Miao Sun
-- :books: I’m a computer science student about to go abroad for a MS.
+- :books: I’m a computer science student about to go abroad for a MSc.
 - :basketball: I love basketball and my idol is IVERSON.
 - :seat: I wanne get a work-life balance.
 - :telescope: I am not good enough to say no.